fwilleke80/Pulse/docs/USER_GUIDE.md

 # Pulse user guide

+Pulse is designed for situations in which something could happen to you and the people who need to know might otherwise not be informed for some time.
+You might use it to make sure family, friends, or other trusted people are contacted if you die or become seriously ill, or as an additional safety measure while travelling alone, going on an expedition, or spending time somewhere where help may be difficult to reach.

-Pulse is built around a simple idea: you periodically confirm that you are still able to respond.
-If you stop checking in, Pulse reminds you and can eventually notify people you chose in advance.
+You tell Pulse how often you expect to check in.
+As long as you continue to do so, nothing happens.
+If you stop responding, Pulse first tries to reach you and, if necessary, eventually contacts the people you selected and sends them the messages you prepared in advance.

 For server setup, SMTP, and cron configuration, see [Installing Pulse](INSTALLATION.md).